Karjat, Ahmednagar: Places of worship

 Also Rashin is famous for Goddess Jagadamba and pilgrims from all over the country visit regularly to Rashin all over the year.
 There is one very old Dargah of Peer Hazarat Dawal Malik on the northern outskirts of town.
 It is more than a thousand years old.

-Sant godad maharaj is most famous temple in karjat village. there is very big yatrostava in kamika ekadashi /or fifteen days later from ashdhi ekadashi of pandharpur. there is story that god vitthal comes to visit to godad maharaj on that day.
+"Sant Sadguru Godad Maharaj Temple" is most Famous Temple in Karjat village.
+There is very big yatrostava in kamika ekadashi /or fifteen days later from ashadhi ekadashi of pandharpur. there is story that god vitthal comes to visit to Godad Maharaj on that day.